Menu

 3. Add your app’s .xcodeproj file to the Workspace.

 4. Add your local module directories to the Workspace.
-Adding these local packages should override the distributions that Xcode downloaded.
+Adding these local packages will override the distributions specified in Package.swift, so that changes to the local packages will get used in your app build.

 5. Use the Workspace to iterate on your app and the libraries in tandem.